dojo/docs/dojo/declare.rst

   new Blizzard();

 This will first print "mixing in Vanilla" on the debug console because VanillaSoftServe is the superclass of Blizzard.
-In fact, VanillaSoftServe is the *only* superclass of Blizzard - the first class in the array of dependencies is used as a true super class (there are some exception, see `Advanced techniques`_ for more info).
+In fact, VanillaSoftServe is the *only* superclass of Blizzard - the first class in the array of dependencies is used as a true super class (there are some exception, see `Inheritance`_ for more info).
 Next the constructors of other classes (the mixins) are called, so "mixing in MandMs" will appear.
 Then "A blizzard with plain M and Ms and medium chunks of cookie dough." will appear.

 Mixins are used a lot in defining Dijit classes, with most classes extending ``dijit._Widget`` and mixing in ``dijit._Templated``.